 The room erupted in praise and applause—there was snapping of fingers and waving of a thousand scarves—except from the four advisors who were upset at having been so thoroughly outdone.
 King Vedeha not only made the Bodhisatta his fifth advisor, he adopted him as his own son, giving the Bodhisatta’s parents command over their village and many ornaments in exchange.

 In the Lifetime of the Buddha

 One day some of the Buddha’s disciples were discussing his supreme wisdom.
 In particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
 When the Buddha heard them talking about it, he told them this story so they knew he’d had perfect knowledge in the past too.

 King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another.
-Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha, and the other three advisors were Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.
-The Bodhisatta’s father was the Buddha’s father.
+The king’s chief advisor was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha, and the other three advisors were Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.